LAST EDIT June 8, 2018

 How Much Should a Company Charge for Security Patrol? - Methods for charging for patrol route services.
 Click to Read

-SecurityOfficerHQ.com is the exclusive provider of this free 50 page guide.
-It features just about everything you need to know before taking the exam.
+SecurityOfficerHQ.com is the exclusive provider of this free 57 page guide.
+It features just about everything you need to know before taking the exam and includes The Professional Security Officer eCourse.
 You may get your copy for free right now only at SecurityOfficerHQ.com!
 Submit your name and email to receive your copy via email or click here to learn more about this guide.

-SecurityOfficerHQ.com is the exclusive provider of this free 116 page ebook.
+SecurityOfficerHQ.com is the exclusive provider of this free 140 page ebook.
 Less-comprehensive versions sell for $24, but, for the time being, you may get your copy for free right now only at SecurityOfficerHQ.com!
 Submit your name and email to receive your copy via email or click here to learn more about the book.

-The fifty question, free practice exam will test your unarmed security knowledge.
+The forty question, free practice exam will test your unarmed security knowledge.
 It's the perfect test prep for those who must sit an exam before getting licensing.